pubnub/pubnub-api/README.md

 # PubNub API Specification

-Use this section of the README to see the current specification for PubNub Client Libraries.
+Use this section of the README to review the current specification for PubNub Cloud Client Libraries.
-The following pseudocode will guide you in learning how each client library must act in order to properly support the breadth of features powered by PubNub Cloud.
+The pseudocode will guide you in learning how each client library must act in order to properly support the breadth of features powered by PubNub Cloud.
 Most client libraries are already written!